Scrummy Lane

 As you can see, I usually use a round baking dish.
 It’s 10 inches/25 cm in diameter.
 But please don’t go out and buy a new baking dish especially to make these – there’s definitely some flexibility.
 A 9 by 12 inch rectangular baking dish, deep cake pan or similar would work just as well.

-How much space should I leave between each scroll in the baking dish?
+How much space should I leave between each roll in the baking dish?

 I wondered this too when I first started experimenting with this recipe.
 The answer is to just space them out fairly evenly, leaving as much space between each roll as is possible.
 If using a round dish, see my photo above of the dish of uncooked rolls.
 I have 8 of the rolls around the edge, and 2 in the middle.
 They’re touching, but that’s OK.
 They’ll expand while baking to fill up all the space in the dish anyway, which is fine.

-Why do you pour milk over the scrolls before baking?
+Why do you pour milk over the rolls before baking?
 Can I skip that part?

 How do I know when the rolls are done?